 (A) Strike the date “December 31, 2026” and insert the date “December 31, 2027” in its place.

-(B) Strike the phrase “substantial improvements” and insert the phrase “Level 3 alterations” in its place.
+(B) Strike the phrase “new construction or substantial improvements” and insert the phrase “new construction of covered buildings or Level 3 alterations to covered buildings” in its place.

 (2) Paragraph (2) is amended to read as follows:

 “(2) By December 31, 2026, the Mayor, pursuant to Title I of the District of Columbia Administrative Procedure Act, approved October 21, 1968 (82 Stat.
 1204; D.C.
-Official Code § 2-501 et seq.), shall issue final regulations prohibiting the use of on-site fuel combustion for the provision of thermal energy for all new construction and additions greater than 10,000 square feet.”.
+Official Code § 2-501 et seq.), shall issue final regulations prohibiting the use of on-site fuel combustion for the provision of thermal energy for all new construction of covered buildings and additions greater than 10,000 square feet to covered buildings.”.

 (3) A new paragraph (3) is added to read as follows:

-“(3) No permit application for new construction or an addition greater than 10,000 square feet submitted after December 31, 2026, shall be approved if the building or addition design provides for the use of on-site fuel combustion for the provision of thermal energy for space heating and water heating.”.
+“(3) No permit application for the new construction of a covered building or an addition greater than 10,000 square feet to a covered building submitted after December 31, 2026, shall be approved if the building or addition design provides for the use of on-site fuel combustion for the provision of thermal energy for space heating and water heating.”.

 (4) A new paragraph (4) is added to read as follows:

-“(4) No building permit application submitted after December 31, 2026, shall be approved unless the building design is such that the building conserves an amount of energy attributable to building operation that is equal to or greater than the amount that would be conserved if such building complied with the 2024 International Energy Conservation Code.”.
+“(4) Notwithstanding any other provision of law, no building permit application for the new construction of a covered building, an addition greater than 10,000 square feet to a covered building, or a Level 3 alteration to a covered building submitted after December 31, 2026, shall be approved unless the building design is such that the building conserves an amount of energy attributable to building operation that is equal to or greater than the amount that would be conserved if such building complied with the 2024 International Energy Conservation Code.”.

 (c) Subsection (c)(1) is amended by striking the phrase “newly constructed or substantially improved covered buildings” and inserting the phrase “covered buildings that were newly constructed or underwent Level 3 alterations” in its place.